DuGuYifei/SSO/documents/Lab7-Report.md

 <div align="center">
 <img src="Lab7/timePerRequestAcrossByConcurrencyLevel.png" width="800">
 </div>
-<div align="center">Fig 4.
+<div align="center">Figure 4.
 Time per request across all concurrent requests By Concurrency level.png By Concurrency level</div>

 From the line of `websites` and `authorize`, time per request across all concurrent requests start increase when concurrency is 300, which means the throughput of this two endpoints start to decrease.